Hair Loss in Women

 The first step is to find out what’s causing your hair loss.
 There are many different causes, but 90% of all hair loss in women is due to androgenetic alopecia, a genetic condition that causes diffuse thinning across the scalp.

-There are other non-genetic causes that account for the other 10% of female hair loss, such as traction alopecia (which is caused by hair styles that put excessive stress on your hair follicles, such as corn rows or wearing extensions), thyroid imbalance, etc.
+Other non-genetic causes account for the other 10% of female hair loss, such as traction alopecia (which is caused by hair styles that put excessive stress on your hair follicles, such as corn rows or wearing extensions), thyroid imbalance, etc.

 There are some types of hair loss that are more easily diagnosed than others.
 For example, for those that recently had a baby, or went through chemotherapy, hair loss is common.
 However, if you have a hard time figuring out what is causing your hair loss, you’ll want to have a doctor or dermatologist to diagnose your hair loss.